 In both these ways, the functionality and the quality of a hosted PBX with VoIP service only become as good as the internet connection available at the location of the business.
 If the bandwidth is not sufficient, having a VoIP solution in place becomes an impossibility.
 Some hosted PBX providers can provide businesses with dedicated circuits, which can be put in place to connect the businesses to the provider directly, but the circuits are quite expensive.
 Fortunately, for businesses, hosted PBX solutions can be implemented without necessarily requiring phones with an internet connection through several other ways.

-Providers, such as Citrix Grasshopper, offer services that do not utilize VoIP at all.
-They are simple PBXes, which are meant to take existing phone lines as extensions and route calls through these lines.
+Some providers do not utilize VoIP at all.
+They are simple PBX systems, which are meant to take existing phone lines as extensions and route calls through these lines.
 For example, a business may have the main number that directs callers to an IVR system.
 When a caller selects a given destination or dials an extension, the hosted PBX calls an existing mobile phone or landline number and links up the two calls.
 As this happens, the caller on the other side keeps seeing the business number as the system functions and looks like an in-house PBX with call transfer, forwarding, IVR, and on-hold features among other features.

 The extensions in such instances can be mobile phones, the old school telephone system, or even VoIP service phones via a different provider.
 The hosted PBX in this case primarily focuses on the instance when a given extension is selected, enabling a call to be placed to the number that is assigned to the extension.
 This may come out as something simple, but it has been proven to make businesses of any caliber to appear as if they are working with enterprise-grade telephony software without necessarily investing in heavy-duty PBX solutions or customized desktop phone hardware.